495 km · 4 Landing Points · 2 Countries · Ready for Service: 2000

 |---|---|---|---|

-Pan European Crossing (UK-Ireland) is a regional submarine cable connecting Ireland and the United Kingdom, with a total length of 495 km.
-The cable was ready for service in 2000 and is operated by Colt.
+The Pan European Crossing (UK-Ireland) is a regional submarine cable system connecting Ireland and the United Kingdom.
+Spanning a total length of 495 km, the cable was ready for service in 2000 and is owned by Colt.
+This fiber-optic cable plays a significant role in supporting communications and data exchange between the two countries, contributing to the resilience of the broader European telecommunications network.

 | Status | ✓ Normal |